CISecurity/ControlsAssessmentSpecification/control-15/control-15.4.rst

 * M2 = List of endpoints with wireless access enabled and without an identified business purpose for wireless access
 * M3 = List of endpoints without wireless access enabled and without an identified business purpose
 * M4 = List of endpoints with wireless access enabled and with an identified business purpose for wireless access
-* M5 = The number of wireless-access-capable endpoints (count of M1)
+* M5 = Count of wireless-access-capable endpoints (count of M1)
-* M6 = The number of endpoints with wireless access enabled and without an identified business purpose for wireless access (count of M2)
+* M6 = Count of endpoints with wireless access enabled and without an identified business purpose for wireless access (count of M2)
-* M7 = The number of endpoints without wireless access enabled and without an identified business purpose (count of M3)
+* M7 = Count of endpoints without wireless access enabled and without an identified business purpose (count of M3)
-* M8 = The number of endpoints with wireless access enabled and with an identified business purpose for wireless access (count of M4)
+* M8 = Count of endpoints with wireless access enabled and with an identified business purpose for wireless access (count of M4)
 * M9 = M7 + M8

 Metrics